MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 }
 ```

 In particular, re-keying output is useful when working with the `table` output format.
 This allows you to customize the header names for columns and make the data even easier to inspect visually.
+For more information on output formats, see [Output formats for Azure CLI 2.0 commands](/cli/azure/format-output-azure-cli).

+> [!NOTE]
+> Certain keys are filtered out and not printed in the table view.
+These are `id`, `type`, and `etag`.
+If you need to see these, you can use JMESPath multiselect to change the key name and avoid filtering.
+>
+> ```azurecli
+> az vm show -g QueryDemo -n TestVM --query "{objectID:id}" -o table
+> ```

 ## Work with list output